Clownvin-cr-deltav-401d4/lab-18/README.md

 * [travis](https://www.travis-ci.com/Clownvin-cr-deltav-401d4/lab-17)

 ## Modules
+### app
+Connects to the server and emits any events that happen.
+Reads a file given in the command line, and saves the file but all uppercased.
+Emits events based on what happens.
 ### edit-file
 #### readFile(file)
 Reads a file and returns its contents.
 Also emits a "read" event to the file-events